|

 After Mediation: What Happens Next?

 Final Thoughts Family Court Services mediation in Marin County is a key step in resolving custody and visitation issues.
 Because the mediator’s recommendation can heavily influence the judge’s decision, it’s critical to be prepared, child-focused, and respectful throughout the process.
 If you have questions about the mediation process or want guidance to prepare effectively, I encourage you to reach out.
 With the right preparation and support, you can help protect your child’s well-being and move toward a stable, workable parenting arrangement. © Law Office of Kristine Fowler Cirby.
 Any information you obtain from this article is not legal advice.
 Legal counsel should be sought for the answers to specific legal questions.
 This communication is an advertisement as defined by The Rules of Professional Conduct and California Business and Professions Code.
+How to File for Divorce in California: A Step-by-Step Guide from a Marin County Family Law Attorney3/28/2025 Filing for divorce is never a decision taken lightly.
+Whether you've been considering it for some time or find yourself facing the unexpected, knowing what to expect can help ease the uncertainty.
+At the Law Office of Kristine Fowler Cirby, we’ve guided thousands of clients through this deeply personal process with clarity, compassion, and over 30 years of family law experience—26 of those in Marin County.
+If you’re thinking about divorce in California, here’s what you need to know: 1.
+Do You Meet California’s Residency Requirements?
+Before you can file for divorce in California, either you or your spouse must have:

 2. California is a No-Fault Divorce State You don’t need to prove that either spouse did anything wrong.
 The most common legal ground is simply “irreconcilable differences”—which means the relationship has broken down beyond repair.
 3. The Paperwork: Filing for Divorce To begin your case, you (the Petitioner) must file the following documents with the court: